guillemontecinos/itp-residency-2020-2021/system-design-blog/creative-systems-as-blocks.md

 ## Jim Campbell's Formula for Computer Art
 *Formula for Computer Art* is an animated piece by the artist Jim Campbell that –quoting [Golan Levin](http://www.flong.com/texts/essays/see_this_sound_old/)– *"mischievously implies that the inputs to many data-mapping artworks may be fundamentally arbitrary and thus interchangeable"*.
 Even though the piece criticizes the *flexibility* and *arbitrariness* in which interactive systems can be designed, it uses the formal language of diagrams, so we can use it as a guide to think about systems.

+I got to this diagram/piece while looking for inspiration at [Lauren McCarthy's](https://lauren-mccarthy.com/) website, particularly on the [Critical API's class](https://github.com/lmccart/itp-critical-apis) she taught at ITP on 2016.
+I strongly recommend to check her work out, both as an artist and educator.

 <p align="center">
   <img src="https://github.com/guillemontecinos/itp_residency_2020_2021/blob/master/system-design-blog/assets/jim-campbell-formula.jpg" align="middle" width="80%">